Settle railway station

-History and facilities
+History

 The station was designed by the Midland Railway company architect John Holloway Sanders.
 The station was opened with the line on 1 May 1876 and was originally named Settle New to distinguish it from the nearby station on a different route, which was renamed Settle Old at the same time.
 Settle New was renamed Settle on 1 July 1879, by which time Settle Old had become Giggleswick.
 Goods facilities were withdrawn from the station in 1970.

 The station was Grade II listed on 9 March 1984.

-The railway station is located very close to the town centre and is staffed on a part-time basis.
-There is a range of facilities available (including waiting room, toilets and a souvenir shop) in the main buildings on the southbound platform.
-There is a period stone-built waiting room located on the northbound platform and a new stone and glass shelter on the southbound side.